New Patient Exam

 - Smile photographs and molds or impressions of your teeth, if necessary

-During a regular checkup, the dentist will conduct a less extensive exam that will include many of the steps performed during an extensive exam, such as:
+During a routine checkup, the dentist will conduct a less extensive exam that will include many of the steps performed during an extensive exam, such as:

 - Review of any changes in the patient's medical history since last visit.